 Council meetings reopen to the public

-The conduct and operation of The Hills Shire Council’s Ordinary Meetings has been impacted during the coronavirus pandemic, however, in accordance with the Public Health (COVID-19 Restrictions on Gathering and Movement) Order (No 4) 2020 from 30 June 2020, members of the public are now permitted to attend Council Meetings in person.
+The conduct and operation of The Hills Shire Council’s Ordinary Meetings has been impacted during the coronavirus pandemic, however, in accordance with the Public Health (COVID-19 Restrictions on Gathering and Movement) Order (No 4) 2020, members of the public are now permitted to attend Council Meetings in person.
 Those attending meetings must adhere to strict social distancing measures (1 person per 4 square metres).

 Council is mindful of the safety and welfare of Councillors, staff and the public meaning extra precautions and management of the meeting and chamber is required.
 Social distancing requirements means a maximum of 24 public attendees will be allowed to be in the Council Chamber at one time.